RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Datasheet/README.md

 ## Specifications

-This section covers the hardware and software specifications of RAK3172 Evaluation Board.
+This section covers the hardware and software specifications of the RAK3172 Evaluation Board.
 It includes the interfaces, operating parameters, and a link to the RAK3172 board's latest firmware.

 ### Overview